Site Recovery Manager FAQ

 Site Recovery Manager uses the same license-key system used by vSphere and vCenter Server.

-Where are license keys for Site Recovery Manager entered?
+Where are the license keys for Site Recovery Manager entered?

 Site Recovery Manager is licensed through vCenter Server.